GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

 - Players can not yet Ascend to the highest tier of traits (Godhood)
 ### Elf Traits
 - Now give Elves huge fertility penalties that increase in severity as you Ascend.
+    - added a yearly check to make sure elves are at least having some kids
 - Now give no prowess loss from age
 - Did a fundamental re-work of how Elf traits work
     - Now instead of using the "life expectancy stat", Elf traits grant "immortality".